 How to get German citizenship by descent?

 To acquire German citizenship by descent, you must submit a citizenship application at the German Embassy or Consulate in your country of residence.
 You can also apply at the German Federal Office of Administration (Bundesverwaltungsamt – BVA).
+When applying to reclaim your German citizenship by descent, you need to submit your birth certificate and/or your ancestors’ birth certificates.
+You must prove the link between yourself and your ancestors.
+Additionally, submit any other documents that prove your eligibility for German citizenship, such as old German passports.
 The process operates as follows:

 Download and complete the relevant citizenship application forms Download and complete the relevant citizenship application forms